• University Operations Update

 Burris is currently the chair of the Department of Physics and Astronomy at Appalachian State University.
 At ASU, she also has served as chair of the Council of Chairs, associate dean in the College of Arts and Sciences, and as the graduate program director for the M.S.
 Engineering Physics program.

-A passionate advocate for equity, diversity and inclusion, Burris sits on the board and has served as the chair of the North Carolina BRIDGES Academic Leadership Program, which supports gender equity in academia, and is a board member of the North Carolina chapter of the American Council on Education Women’s Network.
+A passionate advocate for inclusion, Burris sits on the board and has served as the chair of the North Carolina BRIDGES Academic Leadership Program, which supports gender equity in academia, and is a board member of the North Carolina chapter of the American Council on Education Women’s Network.
 In addition, she is the primary investigator on a $1 million grant from the National Science Foundation ADVANCE program, aimed at recruitment and retention of women faculty in science, technology, engineering and math.

 “I am thrilled that Dr. Burris will join LR in this important role,” said Whitt.
 “She was highly recommended by the search committee and the feedback received from faculty, staff and administrators was incredibly positive.
 She brings with her enthusiasm and energy for our strategic plan, and I look forward to collaborating with her to advance the mission of Lenoir-Rhyne in exciting ways.”